b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 So it seems we got no grounds to reject the $H_{0}$ that states that our data are normally distributed (p-value > 0.05) and we were right to perform our one-sample Student's t-test.
-Of course, I had checked the assumptions before I conducted the test.
+Of course, I had checked the assumptions before I conducted the test (`Htests.OneSampleTTest`).
 I didn't mention it there because I didn't want to prolong my explanation (and diverge from the topic) back there.

 And now a question.
 Is the boring assumption check before a statistical test really necessary?

-Well, only if you want your conclusions to reflect the reality.
+If you want your conclusions to reflect the reality well then you should.

 So, yes.
-Even though a statistical textbook for brevity may not check the assumptions of a method you should always do it in your analyses if your care about the correctness of your judgment.
+Even though a statistical textbook for brevity may not check the assumptions of a method you should do it in your analyses if your care about the correctness of your judgment.

 ## Two samples Student's t-test {#sec:compare_contin_data_two_samp_ttest}

-Imagine a friend that studies biology told you that he conducted a research in order to write a dissertation and earn a [master's degree](https://en.wikipedia.org/wiki/Master_of_Science).
+Imagine a friend that studies biology told you that he had conducted a research in order to write a dissertation and earn a [master's degree](https://en.wikipedia.org/wiki/Master_of_Science).
 As part of the research he tested a new drug (drug X) on mice.
 He hopes the drug is capable to reduce the body weights of the animals.
 He asks you for a help with the data analysis.
-The results obtained by him are as follows
+The results obtained by him are as follows.

 ```jl
 s = """